 No foreign nationals are currently permitted to enter Argentina.
 Anyone entering Argentina on the criteria above must provide negative COVID tests and complete an electronic ‘sworn statement’ form, within 48 hours of travel.
 The latter applies even if you are in transit to another country.

-Anyone entering Argentina will be required to undertake a 7-day self isolation at the place they are staying, subject to PCR testing.
+Anyone entering Argentina will be required to undertake 7-day self-isolation at the place they are staying, subject to PCR testing.
 If you provide a positive test result at the end of the 7 days, you will be required to enter managed isolation.

 If you are out in public anywhere in Argentina, you will be required to wear a face covering.